yagpdb-cc/yagpdb-cc/birthday/README.md

 - `$bdayMsg`<br>
     The message sent on a member's birthday.
 - `$invertedOrder`<br>
-    Configure which date format will be used.
+    Date format to use.
 If set to to `true`, YAGPDB will use the american notation `mm/dd/yyyy` instead of `dd/mm/yyyy`.
 - `$yearOptional`<br>
     Set this to `true` to make the year optional.
 This will make it default to `2000`, should a member not give a year upon configuring their birthday.
 - `$kickUnderAge`<br>